USB Recovery Software for Mac. macOS Tahoe Ready!

 Corrupted USB Flash Drive

-A corrupted USB drive can seem inaccessible, but as long as the flash drive is displayed in Disk Utility, Disk Drill is capable of locating your data and recovering it to the fullest possible extent.
+A corrupted USB drive can seem inaccessible, but if it’s displayed in Disk Utility with the correct size, Disk Drill is capable of locating your data and recovering it to the fullest possible extent.

 Partition Loss